-Low temperature, slightly sandy, medium plastic, red-burning, native, talc terra cotta body.
+Low temperature, smooth, plastic, red-burning, native, talc-containing terra cotta body.
 L215 is intended for use with the commercial glazes available from Duncan, Mayco, Spectrum, and similar companies.
-It achieves fit to these glazes with the use of only 15% talc in its recipe.
-Although it is more difficult to produce ware of light colors with a red body, many people find that opacified white glazes can be used effectively on red burning materials.
-L215 is made from natural red-firing terra cotta clays that melt at low temperatures, thus it develops better fired strength than more refractory white burning bodies.
+It achieves fit to these glazes with the use of only 10% talc in the recipe.
+L215 is made from natural red-firing terra cotta clays that melt at low temperatures, thus it develops better fired strength than more refractory white burning low fire bodies.

 This material fires to a light red at cone 04-06 and the color intensifies to a brick red by cone 02.
 Further temperature increase shifts toward deep red, then brown, until it reaches its maximum strength and dark brown color around cone 1.
-The body becomes volatile above this range so that small changes in chemistry, mineralogy and particle size can mean that at temperatures above cone 2 it may hold together one time while on another occasion it may bloat and warp badly.
+The body becomes volatile above this range.
 Furthermore, like many terra cotta bodies, the color evolution is much more rapid from cone 02-1.
-Thus, ware fired in this range without good firing control will be subject to wide variations in color with only slight changes in firing temperature.
+Thus, ware fired in this range without good firing control will be subject to wide variations in color with comparatively small changes in firing temperature.
 Also, although the fired body may appear stable against warping at cone 03-02, do not overestimate its ability to withstand warping on extremely overhung shapes (e.g. bowls with flared flat rims).

 We recommend stress testing by boiling-water-into-ice-water (and vice versa) to bring out any crazing or shivering in your functional ware.
 If that happens, make changes and retest.

 To get the best defect-free surface please consider using a drop-and-soak firing schedule (you can find more information about it on this page).